-Tracing a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine its called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube, the McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
+The McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
+It traces a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine it is called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube.
 The race offers runners a technically challenging course with only moderate elevation gains and the inspiration of some of Oregon's most breathtaking scenery.

-The 2015 race will be the 28th annual running of the McKenzie River Trail Run, making it Oregon's oldest ultra run.
-The race is proud to be part of the Oregon Trail Series.
-Net proceeds from the race are used to support the McKenzie Community Track and other McKenzie Bridge area non profits.
-The event is operated under a special use permit from the Willamette National Forest and is an equal opportunity provider.
+The 2022 race will be the 35th annual running of the McKenzie River Trail Run, making it Oregon's oldest continuous ultramarathon.
+Net proceeds from the race are used to support the McKenzie Bridge area non-profits.
+Our intent is to support local businesses and products as much as possible.
+Keep an eye out for local logos.
+The event is operated by McKenzie River Trail Run under a special use permit from the Willamette National Forest and is an equal opportunity provider.

-The run begins at Carmen Reservoir off Hwy 126, just below Koosah Falls and Icecap CG.
+The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Aid and Drop Bags

-Aid Stations: Aid Stations will be located every 4-6 miles and will offer water, Gu Electrolyte Brew, Gu gel and typcial aid station food.
+Aid Stations: We will update you on Aid Station protocol changes as race day approaches.
+As in the past, Aid Stations will be located every 4-6 miles and will offer water, electrolyte drink, gels and typical aid station food with local twists.

 More important stuff

 Awards go to open male and female overall winner and top male and female in each age group.
-Age groups are 39 and under, 40-49, 50-59, and 60 and over.
+Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.